UniversalDependencies/docs/_u-feat/Typo.md

 </tr>
 </table>

-Indicates bad spelling, grammatical error etc.
+Indicates bad spelling, grammatical error etc. This also includes mistakenly interrupted words that are connected using the [goeswith]() relation.
+While the annotation of morphological features is optional, if the treebank does have features, then [Typo]()`=Yes` must be used with the `goeswith` head.

 The correct spelling can be indicated in the MISC column with the `CorrectForm` feature, as discussed in the [page on typos](https://universaldependencies.org/u/overview/typos.html).